mozillazg/pypy/pypy/doc/discussion/rawrefcount.rst

 rawrefcount.from_obj(p)

-    If there is a link from object 'p', and 'p' is not a W_CPyExtPlaceHolderObject, returns the corresponding 'ob'.
+    If there is a link from object 'p' made with create_link_pypy(), returns the corresponding 'ob'.
 Otherwise, returns NULL.

 rawrefcount.to_obj(Class, ob)